CPK Insurance

 Commercial Crime Insurance in Newark

-Commercial Crime Insurance Risk Factors in Newark
+About Commercial Crime Insurance in Newark, NJ

 In New Jersey, commercial crime insurance is designed to address financial losses from employee theft, embezzlement, forgery and alteration, computer fraud, funds transfer fraud, and money and securities theft.
 The policy is separate from standard property coverage, so it is the part of your insurance program that focuses on criminal loss rather than physical damage.
 That distinction matters in New Jersey because businesses often operate across multiple locations and handle payments, deposits, or digital transfers in different ways, which can create gaps if the policy is not scheduled correctly.